gritzko/replicated.cc/concepts/unicode.md

 Another take: extending an interoperability standard means sabotaging it.

-Still, I wonder whether we can move in the opposite direction at all?
+Still, I wonder whether we can move in the opposite direction at all.
 Let's call it the SCRU principle: Support the Critical, Reject the Unnecessary.
 *SCRU Unicode 1.0* is BMP in two-byte fixed-width little-endian coding.
 End of the spec.